-Casey Smith is a first-year graduate student studying narrative science writing and investigative reporting.
+Casey Smith is a second-year graduate student studying narrative science writing and investigative reporting.
+Her work focuses on topics in science, the environment, health care and law enforcement.

 University of California, Berkeley Graduate School of Journalism (2020), Master of Journalism in narrative science writing and investigative reporting